-Every traveller has encountered cancellations and baggage delays at some point.
+Every traveler has encountered cancellations and baggage delays at some point.
 A single trip can be compromised if there are multiple layovers with international travel.
-However, there are many other risks that can impact business travel and consequently negatively impact business success.
+However, there are many other risks that can impact business travel and negatively impact business success.
 These could include:

-- Flight delays and last-minute cancellations causing travellers to miss important meetings.
+- Flight delays and last-minute cancellations causing travelers to miss important meetings.

-- An injury or other medical condition meaning travellers need to cancel or reschedule a planned trip.
+- An injury or other medical condition causing a traveler to cancel or reschedule a trip.

-- Serious illness during travel could involve emergency medical evacuation or even a last-minute change to a traveller’s trip to get them out of the country and back home.
+- Serious illness while traveling could involve an emergency medical evacuation or even a last-minute change to get a traveler out of the country and back home.

-- Checked luggage containing important business equipment, presentation materials or personal items like credit cards doesn’t arrive on time or gets stolen.
+- Checked luggage containing important business equipment, presentation materials, or personal items like credit cards may not arrive on time or may get stolen.

-Given the dynamic, unpredictable nature of the travel industry, it’s not a question of if it’s going to happen, but when it will happen.
+Given the dynamic, unpredictable nature of travel, it’s not a question of if but when it will happen.
 Business travel insurance can reimburse you for non-refundable money spent on air travel or hotels.
 It can also reimburse the costs of emergency medical treatments when your people are on the road.
 The key is to make sure you have the right kind of corporate travel insurance plan.

 What should your corporate travel insurance cover?

-Your company’s specific business travel insurance policy must cover all the uncovered risks your employees are exposed to when they travel.
+Your company’s specific business travel insurance policy must cover all the uncovered risks your employees are exposed to when traveling.
 This varies greatly from one company to the next.
-So, when choosing a business travel insurance policy for your company, seek an insurer that offers flexible, customisable cover packages.
+When choosing an insurance policy for your company, find one that offers flexible, customizable coverage packages.

 Below is a list of the most common and important topics your company will want to consider including in its business travel insurance policy.
-These are typically areas that your company’s existing employer liability and health insurance policies will not already fully cover.
+These are typically areas that your company’s existing employer liability and health insurance policies won’t already fully cover.

-1. Supplemental foreign medical expenses - With a business travel insurance policy, you can insure employees against foreign medical costs that your company’s normal insurance will not reimburse.
+1. Supplemental foreign medical expenses - With a business travel insurance policy, you can insure employees against foreign medical costs that your company’s normal insurance won’t reimburse.
 These include higher costs of drugs and healthcare for employees injured on the job in countries like the United States.

 2. Designated healthcare provider - Many business travel insurance companies partner with an emergency healthcare provider or network of vetted, local healthcare professionals.
-In this way, insured employees have easier access to reliable healthcare in case an emergency occurs while they are working abroad.
+This way, insured employees have easier access to reliable healthcare if an emergency occurs while they’re abroad.
 This service provides peace of mind and ensures employees receive adequate medical attention when they need it most.

-3. Evacuation - If an employee must suddenly return home because of a medical emergency, natural disaster or other unforeseen event, the travel costs can be considerable.
+3. Evacuation - If an employee has to suddenly return due to a medical emergency, natural disaster, or other unforeseen event, the travel costs can be considerable.
 This is especially true if the employee must be evacuated from a remote location.
 Business travel insurance can cover costs of special travel arrangements in such cases.

-4. Repatriation of remains - In the sad event that an employee dies while working abroad, returning their remains home can result in substantial out-of-pocket costs for which your company may be liable.
+4. Repatriation of remains - In the tragic event of an employee passing while abroad, bringing their remains home can result in substantial out-of-pocket costs that your company may be liable for.
 As with emergency evacuations, your company’s business insurance policy can absorb these unexpected expenses.

-5. Luggage and company property - Theft or loss of luggage, including expensive company property like laptops, business plans or prototypes, can result in major setbacks for your company.
-Be sure your business travel insurer will reimburse you for this.
+5. Luggage and company property - Theft or loss of luggage—including expensive company property like laptops, business plans, or prototypes—can result in major setbacks for your company.
+Make sure your business travel insurer will reimburse you for this.

-6. Travel delay expenses - If an employee’s travel is unexpectedly delayed, your company’s business travel insurance can pay for the costs of their additional accommodation, meals and alternative transportation costs.
+6. Travel delay expenses - If an employee’s travel is delayed, your company’s business travel insurance can pay for the costs of their additional accommodations, meals, and alternative transportation costs.

-7. Supplemental rental vehicle insurance - If your employee has an accident in a rental vehicle, typical rental insurance will only cover up to a certain amount of the damages.
+7. Supplemental rental vehicle insurance - If your employee has an accident in a rental vehicle, regular rental insurance will only cover up to a certain amount of the damages.
 Your company’s business travel insurance can cover any extra costs.
-This can be extremely beneficial if your company regularly hires vehicles to transport its employees and materials abroad.
+This can be extremely beneficial if your company regularly rents vehicles to transport its employees and materials abroad.

-8. Liability - If an employee causes damage or injury while on the job (for example, while operating machinery or a vehicle), your company can be held liable.
+8. Liability - If an employee causes damage or injury while on the job (e.g. while operating machinery or a vehicle), your company can be held liable.
 If this damage takes place while the employee is abroad, your company’s regular liability insurance may not fully cover the costs.
-Business travel insurance can include additional cover for any such gaps in your company’s regular liability protection.
+Business travel insurance can include additional coverage for any gaps in your company’s regular liability protection.

-9. Cancellation - Alternative transport: If a trip must be cancelled due to illness, an accident or other unexpected circumstances, your company could be seriously out of pocket for unused tickets and accommodations.
-As with leisure travel insurance for individuals, business travel insurance reimburses your company in such events.
-If an employee’s flight or other transportation is cancelled while he or she is on the way to a work-related event, your business travel insurance company can provide alternative transportation.
+9. Cancellation - Alternative transportation: If a trip has to be canceled due to illness, an accident, or other unexpected circumstances, your company could be charged for unused tickets and accommodations.
+As with travel insurance for individuals, business travel insurance reimburses your company in such events.
+If an employee’s flight or other transportation is canceled while they’re on their way to a work-related event, your business travel insurance company can provide alternative transportation.

-10. Alternative staffing - If a travelling employee must be replaced in the middle of a project, due, for example, to a workplace injury, your company’s business travel insurance can cover the costs of dispatching a replacement employee.
+10. Alternative staffing - If a traveling employee has to be replaced in the middle of a project due to an accident, your company’s business travel insurance can cover the costs of dispatching a replacement.

-11. Resumption of assignment expenses - If an employee has returned home due to a medical emergency, your company’s business insurance can cover the added costs of returning that employee to work abroad once he or she has recovered.
+11. Resumption of assignment expenses - If an employee has returned home due to a medical emergency, your company’s business insurance can cover the added costs of returning that employee to work abroad once they’ve recovered.

-12. Foreign workers’ compensation - An employee’s legal obligations towards its employees can vary significantly from one country to the next.
-If an employee is injured while working abroad, employers may be liable for additional costs or subject to legal action that would not apply if the worker were at home.
+12. Foreign workers’ compensation - An employer’s legal obligations toward its employees can vary significantly from one country to the next.
+If an employee is injured while working abroad, employers may be liable for additional costs or subject to legal action that wouldn’t apply if the worker were at home.
 Business travel insurance can shield employers from these additional costs.

-13. Care for the business travellers’ family - Business travel insurance can also provide benefits to the insured worker in case they are travelling while their spouse passes away, or a medical emergency occurs in their family.
+13. Care for the business travelers’ family - Business travel insurance can also provide benefits to the insured worker in case they’re traveling when their spouse passes away or a medical emergency occurs in their family.

 How to choose your business travel insurance

-Those who regularly book business travel understand better than anyone that your company has a duty of care towards all its employees, wherever they may roam.
+Those who regularly book business travel understand better than anyone that your company has a duty of care toward all its employees, wherever they go.

-Duty of care is all about ensuring a safe, healthy work environment, even when your employees are trotting the globe.
+Duty of care is all about ensuring a safe, healthy work environment, even when your employees are away.
 International business travel provides companies with unprecedented opportunities for growth and success.

-However, it also poses unique risks – both to the health and safety of the individual employee, as well as to your company’s financial interests.
-For example, how might an unexpected injury impact a colleague who is travelling in a foreign country where medical facilities may be less accessible than at home?
+However, it also poses unique risks, both to the health and safety of individual employees as well as to your company’s financial interests.
+For example, how might an unexpected injury impact a colleague who is traveling in a foreign country where medical services are less accessible than at home?

-Or, how an unexpected travel delay can result in lost revenue for your company.
-It’s key to consider every possible adverse outcome based on past experiences from business travellers in your company.
-Therefore, it’s important to investigate through surveys and to document the past experiences of travellers.
+Or, how could an unexpected travel delay result in lost revenue for your company?
+The key is to consider every possible outcome based on past experiences from business travelers in your company.
+It’s important to read through surveys and record travelers’ past experiences.

-Check these 3 factors when selecting your corporate travel insurance:
+Check these three factors when selecting your corporate travel insurance:

 - Quotes and rates

-Keep these factors in mind when selecting your commercial travel insurance:
+Keep these factors in mind when selecting your business travel insurance: